liberbyte/bytEM-public/README.md

 This documentation goes over the approach taken to make bytEM easily deployable and upgradable using containerization and automation methodologies.

-# Objectives -
+# Objectives and Strategy:

 - Automating the byteEM setup process.
 - Minimizing manual efforts
 - Automating bytEM Deployment.
 - Making individual bytEM installations / platform upgradable.

-# Strategy -

-The approach taken to achieve the desired objectives includes the use of various

-automation, packaging and orchestration techniques.
+The approach taken to achieve the desired objectives includes the use of various automation, packaging and orchestration techniques.

 - We have opted for Docker to package the application.
 - For container orchestration, we have used docker compose.